-So how did Kevin end up selling a French vodka in Washington, DC?
+So how did Kevin end up selling French vodka in Washington, DC?
 By chance meeting in France, Kevin met Bertrand Laclie, the owner of Maison Rene Laclie.
-Inspired by Laclie’s passion for spirit making, a partnership to bring Blackleaf to the US was born.
+Inspired by Laclie’s passion for spirit-making, a partnership to bring Blackleaf to the US was born.

 Blackleaf Vodka gets it’s name from the desire to convey the two things that define it: premium taste and organic ingredients.
 Part of what makes the vodka organic is that the wheat is grown without pesticides or fertilizer.
 As an added bonus, the bottles feature a design with less glass than competitors.

 To convey the premium positioning on the product, the Blackleaf bottle is sleek, black, and features clean lines.
 Organic, Kevin explains, doesn’t have to be simple or humble.
 In this case, organic means the product focuses on quality ingredients and minimal environmental impact, but it doesn’t compromise on a sophisticated look or taste.
 But an organic, premium product also doesn’t have to break the bank.
 Blackleaf Vodka sits at a modern price point on the shelf, generally priced between Tito’s and Grey Goose.
 So any dinner party or night out can get a taste of Blackleaf.

 2020: A Year of New Beginnings